Telecommunications in Denmark

 Telecommunications in Denmark encompasses a well-developed network of internet, telephone services, and broadcasting stations.
 Denmark has high internet connectivity and widespread mobile broadband adoption.

 The European Commission's Digital Economy and Society Index (DESI) from 2022 identifies Denmark as a leader in Europe's digital advancement.
 With a ranking of first in connectivity, Denmark's 98% 5G coverage significantly exceeds the EU average of 66%.
 In digital technology integration, it is second, notable for the adoption of AI (24%), cloud technologies (62%), and big data (27%) by its businesses, almost doubling the EU averages.
 In human capital, Denmark ranks fifth, displaying progress in closing the gender gap with 23% of its Information and Communication Technology (ICT) workforce being female, higher than the EU’s 19%.
 Additionally, in digital public services, where Denmark ranks eighth, a notable 93% of its population uses e-government services, substantially exceeding the EU's 65%.

 Infrastructure

 The Denmark telecommunications network consists of buried and submarine cables and a microwave radio relay form trunk network, as well as four cellular radio communications systems.

 There are 18 submarine fiber-optic cables linking Denmark with Norway, Sweden, Russia, Poland, Germany, the Netherlands, United Kingdom, Faroe Islands, Iceland, and Canada.
 There are also a number of satellite earth stations providing an international communications link – 6 Intelsa, 10 Eutelsat, 1 Orion, 1 Inmarsat (Blaavand-Atlantic-East).
 The Nordic countries share the Danish earth station and the Eik, Rogaland station for worldwide Inmarsat access.

+Denmark has a highly developed telecommunications infrastructure.
+At the beginning of 2025, the country had 9.07 million cellular mobile connections, equivalent to 151% of the population, while internet penetration stood at 99%.
+Median download speeds were 162.22 Mbit/s on mobile networks and 237.95 Mbit/s on fixed connections.
+In 2024, 5G accounted for 78.5% of mobile broadband subscriptions, while fiber continued to expand its share of fixed broadband connections.